The Kindness of Strangers

 I’m far from the first to string those four words together.
 Legendary journalist Kate Adie looped them in a line to describe her autobiography; Vivien Leigh sighed them in A Streetcar Named Desire.
 Writing courses rail against them and editors hang their heads and demand something fresh.

 I’ve even read articles that go one step further, tearing the words apart and flinging them across the pixels of an angry page, particularly when it comes to travel writing.
 The Kindness of Strangers?
 Puh-lease, they cry.
 Don’t you morons realise that most people couldn’t care less about helping you?
-Haven’t you noticed that your friends and family assist you far more often?
+Wasn't the point from Vivien Leigh not to live your life this way.
 How can you bear to be so naive?

 Well, I’m going to round up those four words and I’m not going to string them together.
 I’m going to find glittering silver thread to weave them into a sparkling, dancing parade.